Keyboard Shortcuts?f

 ‘It seems quite obvious that you should choose [high].

-However, the question why it seems obvious,
+However, the question is why it seems obvious,

 and [...] why people almost always do choose [high].